Judge praises teen for progress since killings when he was 8

 Castillo told Stauffer she'd hoped the county would examine juvenile proceedings so people who are appointed to represent children are more involved.

-Romans' widow, Tanya, urged changed, too.
+Romans' widow, Tanya, urged change, too.
 She listened as people in the courtroom thanked each other for involvement in the case but wondered why there was little emphasis on the victims.

 "Not once, 'How are your girls?
 How's everything going?'" she said as her voice cracked over the phone.
 "Take a look at the victims' side as well.
 Tim was a great man, he was.
 It's just sad that two lives were just overlooked."